Interfaces

 import tbplas as tb

-For LAMMPS, we need the ase library to read in the structure, and the KDTree class from the scipy library to search and add hopping terms.
-So they must be installed before starting this tutorial.
+For LAMMPS, we need the ase library to read in the structure.
+So it must be installed before starting this tutorial.
 For Wannier90, no other libraries are required.

 Wannier90